 This afternoon I will pick up my kids after school, tell them how much I missed them, make them a snack and ask about their day.
 When they cry I will tell them it’s okay and I’ll tell them I cry too sometimes.
 I’ll tell them it’s not their responsibility to fix me if I am sad.
 When they get noisy I’ll ask them to turn down the volume or I’ll excuse myself for a break.
 If I yell at them, I’ll apologize.
 We will troubleshoot together.
 I’ll let them know I am an imperfect human and let them know it’s okay that they are too.

-This has become a part of how I parent, this is breaking generational trauma.
+This has become a part of how I parent, this is breaking the cycle of generational trauma.

 Tomorrow I have therapy.
 They think it’s a normal part of life.
 And it is.

-What is this wealthy feeling, emotionally validating, peaceful existence I have found myself in?
-And how did I get here?
+What is this insanity?
+How do I get to live this emotionally validating, peaceful life?
+And how the flip did I get here?